webvictim/ssotax/.github/ISSUE_TEMPLATE/add-bad-vendor.md

 title: "Add/Update Vendor: [Vendor]"
 ---

-**Do you want to add or update the vendor?
-Adjust the title accordingly!**.
+*Do you want to add or update the vendor?
+Adjust the title accordingly!*

 **How to use?
 Fill the yaml file below!**
 - **name:** Use the vendors name